 This process was further aided by the election of the new Prime Minister, Shinzō Abe, and its economic and foreign policies as well as increasing labor costs in China.
-According to The Economist (1 November 2014), Japanese investment in South-East Asia doubled to US$24 billion over the past year, while investment in China fell by two-fifths.
+According to The Economist in 2014, Japanese investment in South-East Asia doubled to US$24 billion over the past year, while investment in China fell by two-fifths.
 As these Japanese firms expand, so does their need for talent that can work within a Japanese organizational framework and build a bridge between multiple, diverse markets.

 AESC member executive search firms across Asia have reported increased use of senior recruitment services by Japanese firms as they try to find the best possible talent to drive expansion in South-East Asia and elsewhere.
 Opportunities abound for those individuals with experience in the electronics, automotive and foodstuffs industries.
 Indonesia and the Philippines have seen sizable investment, but Myanmar, Thailand, Vietnam, Laos and Cambodia have also seen substantial growth on 2012 levels.

 Indeed, many of these countries are predicted to be amongst the fastest growing economies on earth in 2015, with growth rates over 6%.
-Having learned from mistakes made during the last surge of Japanese investment in the 1980’s, today’s firms are seeking to find leaders that have a global mindset and experience to match.
-Some AESC member firms have also noticed increased use of search services to find top international talent for Japanese boards.
-Clearly experience with Japanese firms is important, but it’s not the deal breaker that it once was.
+Having learned from mistakes made during the last surge of Japanese investment in the 1980s, today’s firms are seeking to find leaders that have a global mindset and experience to match.
+Some AESC member firms have also noticed an increased use of search services to find top international talent for Japanese boards.
+Clearly, experience with Japanese firms is important, but it’s not the deal-breaker that it once was.